 “We keep approximately 1,800 butterflies or more.
 And usually between 40-60 species.”

 How would you describe The Butterfly Palace to someone who had never been before?

 “Some visitors call us a museum; some would say more of a zoo.
 I say it’s a little bit of both as we are an educational attraction that houses live animals.
 We have five different exhibits.
-Our Banyan Tree Adventure that has just gotten a new look.
+Our Banyan Tree Adventure has just gotten a new look.
 So, we’ve got the Banyan Maze, which is like weaving through the tangled Banyan forest, and it’s born from the idea of our owner who went to the rainforest to Butterfly Farms and got lost!
-We have a Mirror Maze which is like going through an endless rainforest.
+We have a Mirror Maze, which is like going through an endless rainforest.
 We keep it dark so it looks like it’s under a rainforest canopy which can be so thick it blocks out the sun.
-People get lost in there and it’s just a really fun family experience!
-The Exotic Butterfly Aviary of course with all of our live butterflies where they can come and land on you, and you can feed them so it’s really interactive.
-Then our reptiles and amphibians in the Living Rainforest Science Center where we have lizards, turtles, frogs, things that would share a home with butterflies in the wild.
-And, finally, the Rainforest Theater where we show a bit of the monarch’s migration in a 15-minute film.
+People get lost in there, and it’s just a really fun family experience!
+The Exotic Butterfly Aviary, of course, with all of our live butterflies where they can come and land on you, and you can feed them, so it’s really interactive.
+Then our reptiles and amphibians in the Living Rainforest Science Center, where we have lizards, turtles, frogs, things that would share a home with butterflies in the wild.
+And, finally, the Rainforest Theater, where we show a bit of the monarch’s migration in a 15-minute film.
 It’s a full, immersive rainforest experience!”

 Precautions in regard to Covid-19?